Snansidansi/OpenProject-Task-Importer/README.md

 - **Nested Tasks**: Supports creating hierarchical task structures (parent tasks with subtasks).
 - **Configuration**: Set your OpenProject and OpenRouter API credentials, choose your preferred AI model, and customize the system prompt for the LLM.

+## Prerequisites

+- An OpenProject instance (cloud or self-hosted) with API access enabled.
+- An OpenRouter API key.
+You can get one at [openrouter.ai](https://openrouter.ai/).
+- A browser that supports Chrome Extensions (e.g., Chrome, Edge, Brave).

+## Installation

+1. Clone or download this repository.
+2. Open your browser's extension management page (e.g., `chrome://extensions`).
+3. Enable "Developer mode".
+4. Click "Load unpacked" and select the `dist` folder (or the root folder if you are running it in development mode).
+5. Configure your API keys and settings via the extension's popup or options page.

 ## Services Used

 - **OpenProject**: The project management platform where tasks will be created.
 The extension connects to its REST API.